jeffstieler/atlas-help/vagrant/boxes/create.html.md

 1. Create a provider for the box, matching the provider you need locally in Vagrant. `virtualbox` is the most common provider.

-1. Upload the `.box` file for each provider, or use a link to the `.box` file that is publicly accessible
+1. Upload the `.box` file for each provider, or use a url to the `.box` file that is publicly accessible

 You can find all of your boxes in the [Vagrant section](/vagrant) of Atlas.